vishalramajayam-art/MIST-4610-GROUP-8-Project-1/README.md

 ---

 ## Problem Description
-The objective of this project is to design and implement a relational database to support the core operations of a tutoring center...
-(continue paragraph here)
+The task at hand is to design and implement a relational database for the general operations of a tutoring and learning center.
+The central entity in this model is the Student, who is enrolled in various academic subjects and assigned to a tutoring plan.
+The tutoring center schedules many instructional sessions that take place in classrooms which are staffed by tutors that are also specialized in particular subjects.
+The system models students, their parents/guardians, tutors, subjects, tutoring plans, scheduled sessions, classroom locations, and academic progress through assessments and reports.
+It also tracks payments and assessments to reflect both academic and financial activity.
+We hope that this database will serve as a foundation to help with decision making and also operational efficiency within the tutoring center.

 ---